Completion theorem for equivariant $K$-theory: Review of -homotopy theory of schemes

-In this section, we fix our notations and set up the machinery of $\A^1$-homotopy theory that we need in order to define our motivic Borel spaces.
-These motivic spaces are one of the main objects of study in this text.
+In this section, we fix our notations and set up the machinery of $\A^1$-homotopy theory and the homotopy category of smooth schemes as constructed in \cite{MV}.
+We shall later construct our motivic Borel spaces as objects of this homotopy category.